 The Sande Ace Registry

-This graph shows what we know about the number of Sande Aces built through the years.
+This graph shows what we know about the minimum number of Sande Aces built through the years.
 How do we know this?
 We get the data from three sources.

 - April 10, 1956 to Marine Trading Mart in Seattle (which later became Advance Outboard)